-Created as installation to allow the people of Dunedin to become immersed in – and contribute to – the echoes of people, time, and place, that construct what Dunedin is today.
+Echoes was originally created as an installation in Dunedin to allow the local people to become immersed in – and contribute to – the echoes of people, time, and place, which combine to what Dunedin is today.

-The Echoes installation is a space for contemplation, reflection, and a sense of grounding within time and place.
+The Echoes installation was a space for contemplation, reflection, and a sense of grounding within time and place.

-The installation features an interactive digital mirror – thousands of images from decades’ worth of photographic archives all swirl and shuffle to form a reflection of participants.
-The image of the present is constructed from the echoes of the past.
+The installation featured an interactive digital mirror – thousands of images from decades’ worth of photographic archives provided by the Hocken Collections, Digital NZ, and the Dunedin City Council, all swirled and shuffled to form a reflection of participants.
+The image of the present was constructed from the echoes of the past.

 A Content Framework